cortex-lab/allenCCF/README.md

 # allen CCF tools

 Some code to work with the Allen Inst Mouse Brain CCF data, specifically the 10µm voxel 2017 version.
+See the Wiki for detailed instructions.

 ## Requirements